 - The sound on the module is a bit harsh, with less dynamism.

-There are several details with the kit, but nothing you cannot handle.
+There are several details with this electronic drum kit, but nothing you cannot handle.
 I will be reviewing the kit and high-lighting a few features that made me love the unit.